acuddeback/nn-analysis-gui/README.md

 - `docker-compuse up --build`
 to update the Docker image.

+# File Compatibility

 # Acknowledgements
-This repository was built with subtantial help and guidance from [Chad Baily](https://github.com/chadbaily)
+- This repository was built with subtantial help and guidance from [Chad Baily](https://github.com/chadbaily)
+- The analysis package used in this gui is from [Marcus W. Beck](https://github.com/fawda123) and can be found [here](https://github.com/fawda123/NeuralNetTools).